TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Experimental Results

-The search space design usually affects the sampled model size.
-An inappropriate search space will have a negative impact on the experimental results.
-As shown in Fig. \ref{fig:offline-searchspace}(a), we conduct experiments on three different sizes of search spaces, including \textit{small}, \textit{normal} and \textit{large}.
+The search space design affects the sampled model size.
+An inappropriate search space have a negative impact on the experimental results.
+As shown in Fig. \ref{fig:offline-searchspace}(a), we conduct experiments on three different sizes of search spaces based on the parameters counts in sampled supernet, including \textit{small} (0.3$\sim$1M), \textit{normal} (0.6$\sim$3M), and \textit{large} (1.3$\sim$10M).
 With hyper-parameter $\lambda_{lo}=0.8$ and $\lambda_{hi}=2.8$, only \textit{normal} space has acceptance probability higher than $90\%$.
-The \textit{small} and \textit{large} space has acceptance probability less than $30\%$.
-The \textit{small} search space mostly contains dense model with low capacity, while models in \textit{large} search space have both higher parameter counts and higher sparsity.
-Fig. \ref{fig:offline-searchspace}(b) shows the accuracy and compression ratio of the best model obtained from each search space.
-While the model searched from the \textit{small} search space does not require pruning, the accuracy is inferior to others.
-The model searched from the \textit{large} search space has the highest original accuracy.
-However, it needs to be cut down $88\%$ of weights to meet the hardware constraint, which leads to a significant accuracy drop.
-On the other hand, the model searched from \textit{normal} search space has a good balance between the model size and sparsity, and achieves the highest accuracy on MCUs.
+The \textit{small} and \textit{large} space has an acceptance probability less than $30\%$.
+The \textit{small} search space mostly contains dense models with low capacity, while models in \textit{large} search space have both higher parameter counts and higher sparsity.
+Figure \ref{fig:offline-searchspace}(b) illustrates trade-off between sparsity and accuracy.
+We set three search space: \textit{Small}, \textit{Normal}, and \textit{Large}.
+The models in \textit{Small} search space are with lower scale and lower sparsity, The \textit{Large} search space demonstrates the inverse relationship.
+The \textit{Normal} search space represents an intermediate configuration.
+Within the \textit{Small} search space, lower sparsity results in lower accuracy degradation (0.20\%).
+However, the accuracy of model in \textit{Small} search space is substantially constrained by the hardware constraints.
+By contrast, the \textit{Large} search space searches dense models with highest accuracy, but experiences more significant accuracy degradation (5.45\%) during pruning for MCU deployment.
+The \textit{Normal} search space optimally balances sparsity and accuracy trade-offs, with higher accuracy of dense model compared with small search space, and less accuracy degradation during pruning compared with large search space.

-\paragraph{Ablation Study}
+\subsubsection{Ablation Study}

-In this part, we show the ablation study on TinyFormer from Table \ref{tab:ablation}, which consists of three perspectives: whether to use \textit{transformer block}, number of \texttt{DoT}s, and whether to adopt mixed block size pruning in search stage.
-In Table \ref{tab:ablation}, TinyFormer refers to the TinyFormer-300K model adopted in Table \ref{tab:summary}, with \textit{transformer block}, two \texttt{DoT}s, and mixed block size pruning.
+In this part, we show the ablation study on TinyFormer from Tab. \ref{tab:ablation}, which consists of three perspectives: whether to use \textit{transformer block}, number of \texttt{DoT}s, and whether to adopt mixed block size pruning in search stage.
+In Tab. \ref{tab:ablation}, TinyFormer refers to the TinyFormer-300K model in Tab. \ref{tab:summary}, with \textit{transformer block}, two \texttt{DoT}s, and mixed block size pruning.